-When someone is told they have dementia, it means they have significant memory problems as well as other cognitive difficulties, and, these problems are severe enough to get in the way of daily living.
-Most of the time dementia is caused by Alzheimer's disease.
+When someone is told they have Alzheimer's and dementia, it means they have significant memory problems as well as other cognitive and behavioral issues.

 Contrary to what some people may think, dementia is not a less severe problem, with Alzheimer's disease being a more severe problem.